PaddleCV-SIG/MedicalSeg/README.md

 # Paddleseg3D
 Welcome to PaddleSeg3D!
-PaddleSeg3D is a easy-to-use 3D medical image segmentation toolkit that covers various datasets including lung, brain and spine.
+PaddleSeg3D is an easy-to-use 3D medical image segmentation toolkit that includes various datasets including lung, brain, and spine.
+(Currently contains lung-related dataset only.)

 ## 0. Model performance
-We have sucessfully validate our framework with [Vnet](https://arxiv.org/abs/1606.04797) on the [COVID-19 CT scans](https://www.kaggle.com/andrewmvd/covid19-ct-scans) dataset.
-With lung mask as label, we reach dice coefficient of 97.04%.
-You can download the log to see the result or load the model and validate by yourself :).
+We successfully validate our framework with [Vnet](https://arxiv.org/abs/1606.04797) on the [COVID-19 CT scans](https://www.kaggle.com/andrewmvd/covid19-ct-scans) dataset.
+With the lung mask as label, we reached dice coefficient of 97.04%.
+You can download the log to see the result or load the model and validate it by yourself :).

 | Backbone | Resolution | lr | Training Iters | Dice | Links |
 |:-:|:-:|:-:|:-:|:-:|:-:|